Neurotechnology/LLM_EWC/README.md

 If you modify the dataset, remember to clear your cache!
 Otherwise it will find the old dataset and not re-tokenize/re-group the text.

-## Evaluation

-We evaluated the models using the [Language Model Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness).
-You will need to install it yourself by following the instructions.
-An example shell script is provided at `eval.sh`

 **IMPORTANT!**